-The Victim Witness Program provides statutory services to victims and witnesses identified in cases prosecuted by the United States Attorney’s Office for the Eastern District of California.
-Headed by a Program Manager in the Sacramento office and an assistant in the Fresno branch office, Victim Witness staff provide information on criminal cases as the case proceeds through the court system.
+The Victim Witness Unit provides statutory services to victims and witnesses identified in cases prosecuted by the United States Attorney’s Office for the Eastern District of California.
+Headed by a Program Manager in the Sacramento Office and a Victim Witness Specialist in the Fresno Office, Victim Witness Staff provide information on criminal cases as the case proceeds through the court system.
 Staff also explain if a victim has a particular right during any stage of the legal proceeding.

-Cases that are prosecuted by the U.S. Attorney are referred to the office by investigative agencies.
+Cases that are prosecuted by the U.S. Attorney's Office are referred to the office by investigative agencies.
 Agencies also may have statutory responsibilities to victims and witnesses involved in a particular case.
-While the investigative agent has a continuing role throughout the case, the U.S. Attorney’s office usually begins its responsibilities to victims and witnesses once federal charges are filed, and the charges are made public.
+While the investigative agent has a continuing role throughout the case, the U.S. Attorney’s Office usually begins its responsibilities to victims and witnesses once federal charges are filed, and the charges are made public.

 If you would like more information about your rights as a victim or witness or how the federal court system works, click here.

 To contact Victim Witness Program Staff, please call Senta Parker, Victim Witness Assistant (Sacramento), at 916-554-2783 or Autumn Magee, Victim Witness Assistant (Fresno) at 559-497-4078.

 For more information about the Department of Justice Victim Notification System, click here.

 Crime Victims’ Rights Act of 2004, 18 U.S.C. § 3771:

 - The right to be reasonably protected from the accused.

 - The right to reasonable, accurate, and timely notice of any public court proceeding, or any parole proceeding, involving the crime or of any release or escape of the accused.